AndrasKovacs/smalltt/README.md

 file](https://github.com/AndrasKovacs/elaboration-zoo/blob/master/GluedEval.hs)
 for a minimal demo of glued evaluation.
 In short, top-level variables are evaluated to values which represent lazy ("non-deterministic") choice between unfolding the definition, and not unfolding it.
-This has a moderate constant overhead during evaluation.
+This has a noticeable constant overhead during evaluation but overall the trade-off is well worth it.
 Later, the quotation function has the choice of visiting either evaluation branches, or both, in which case as much as possible computation is shared between the branches.

 When we need high-performance evaluation during conversion checking, we have it, and when we solve a metavariable, we are able to quote values to terms which are